 Instructions

-- Preheat oven to 450F (235C) and line several cookie sheets with parchment paper³.
+- Preheat your oven to 450F (235C) and line several baking sheets with parchment paper.
 Set aside.

-- Add egg and vanilla extract and stir until mixture is pale yellow and well-combined.
+- Add egg and vanilla extract and beat again until pale yellow and well-combined.1 large egg, 1 teaspoon vanilla extract

-- Drop cookie batter by a heaping Tablespoon onto prepared baking sheets, spacing cookies at least 2” apart (they will spread in the oven).
+- Drop cookie batter by a heaping Tablespoon onto prepared baking sheets, spacing cookies at least 2” (5cm) apart.

-- Bake for 5 minutes in 450F (235C) oven, then remove from oven and allow to cool completely.
+- Bake for 5-6 minutes in center rack of 450F (235C) preheated oven, then remove from oven and allow to cool completely before removing from baking sheet.
+As the cookies cool, prepare your filling.

-- Pipe or spread filling onto the bottom of one cookie then top with another cookie to make a sandwich.
-Repeat until all cookies are filled.
+- Pipe or spoon filling onto the bottom of one chocolate cookie and sandwich with another (about 1 ½ Tablespoon of filling per cookie).
 Enjoy!

 Notes